janawold1/2026_S_nereis_Cons_Gen/02_PopGen.md

 |      Tara iti       |     20     |    20   |     114     |     350     |        19         |
 |       Global        |     20     |    20   |     300     |     630     |        38         |

 A missingness threshold of 0% or 10% were used when appropriate for all subsequent analyses.
 Below is code run for analyses performed on alignments to the tara iti reference scaffolded using the common tern assembly.
-All analyses were performed in a similar manner, with the variables adjusted as per the table above.
+All analyses for each group were performed in a similar manner.
+Quality thresholds were adjusted as per the table above.

+Before progressing further, the SAMtools genotype likelihood model `-GL 1` and GATK genotype likelihood model `-GL 2` were trialled to see if there were differences.

-## Removing coding Regions
+## Excluding coding Regions
 [BEDtools](https://bedtools.readthedocs.io/en/latest/content/tools/complement.html?highlight=complement) v2.31.0 was used to find the complement of the UCSC annotation and exclude coding regions of the genome.
 An additional 1kb of sequence on either side of annotations were included to reduce linkage.

 First, the annotations for autosomal chromosomes were extracted and the window size for these regions increased by 1kb on either side for each annotation file.